CODINATA/PlantCare/README.md

 # Description
 PlantCare is a machine learning model that detects diseases in plant leaves.
-It can be a valuable tool for farmers, gardeners, and anyone interested in plant health.
+It can be a valuable tool for farmers, gardeners, and anyone interested in plants health.

 ## Original Code
 The machine learning code used in this project is based on the work done by @Manthan89-py.
 You can find the original code in this repository https://github.com/manthan89-py/Plant-Disease-Detection.